nex3/SoulsRandomizers/dists/Presets/README.txt

 Names you can use are listed below.

-Item randomization support is currently rudimentary, but it allows you to place key items in specific areas (not yet specific locations) as defined in the item config in annotations.txt.
+Item randomization support is currently rudimentary, but it allows you to place key items in specific areas (not yet specific locations) as defined in the item config in annotations.yaml.
 Item assignments may be better documented and supported in the future.

 Enemy categories: